Now Accepting New Enrollees for the 2023-2024 School Year!

 Homework

-The pupils are given the opportunity to complete in school many of their assignments.
-If a child seems to have an excessive amount of homework, parents should arrange to discuss the problem with the teacher.
 Absences from school are not an excuse from completion of assignments.
 It is the obligation of the child and the parents to see that all assignments are satisfactorily completed.
 Assignments given during the absence of a student may be required at the discretion of the teacher.
 A morning phone call before school hours between 8:00 and 8:40 on the day of an absence will allow the teacher to collect assignments for after school pickup.
-Parents should also check their children's work regularly.
-It is essential for building character that the children submit school work on time and work through assignments thoughtfully and neatly.
-St. Paul’s Lutheran School may assign some amount of homework to many of its students at any given time.
-Below are the primary reasons or causes for homework being assigned:

 Homework may also be assigned to students who, having been given adequate time to complete an assignment in class, did not use the time wisely.
 The homework, in this situation, serves a disciplinary purpose but is not to be considered as punishment.
 Homework directly related to the curriculum/syllabus (such as extra problems or questions on a unit the rest of the class is working on) is not to be assigned as a punishment for improper behavior, lest homework be identified in the student's mind as punishment rather than a constructive exercise for mastery of a subject.
 The teacher may, however, assign work that is to be done outside of class such as writing sentences or writing a report -this, however, is not to be considered as homework.
 Since homework, by its nature, takes time at home, it is not to be assigned due to the teacher's poor planning or in place of an assignment, which could have been completed in school.
 The student's time at home is to be encroached upon for only the best of purposes.
 The necessity for doing homework will vary from grade to grade and even from student to student.
-The guide below should be regarded as maximum times, not as required minimum times, and then, only homework is assigned.
-In any event of homework normally being assigned, a Weekly Homework Assignment Sheet should be used in Grades 1-3 and a student-owned assignment book should be used in Grades 3-8.

-GRADE MAXIMUM APPROXIMATE TIME PER WEEKNIGHT2
+GRADE MAXIMUM APPROXIMATE TIME PER WEEKNIGHT

+The parent is responsible for making certain that the child has a suitable environment for study.
+Sounds from audio devices, the television, and unnecessary conversation should be eliminated while the student studies.
+When possible, provide encyclopedias, dictionaries, and other reference works.
+A wholesome attitude toward homework should be developed in the home and given high priority by the family.
 Parents should show a vital interest in the work, encouraging children, but never doing the work for them.
 Parents are encouraged to take their children to libraries, museums, and other educational sites.
 Parents should strive to understand the purposes of homework and discuss this with their child.
 The parents' attitude will do much to help the child be successful.
 Teachers are willing to assist parents in this regard.

 Parents need to take time to sit and read with their children every night.
 Children enjoy this more than most people realize.
 Parents should read to the children if the children cannot read for themselves.
 They should also sit and listen to their children read, not interrupting too frequently with long explanations.
 Simply correct or pronounce a difficult word and let the child go on.
 When the chapter or reading is concluded, go back to review the pronunciation or meaning of difficult words.
 If you don't know the meaning yourself, show your child the importance and ease of looking it up in a dictionary.